LucasAbijmil/LAComponents/README.md

   - `init?(for url: URL)` : Displays an image downloaded synchronously.
 - `LottieAnimation` : A view that displays a **Lottie** animation.
   - `init(named: String, contentMode: UIView.ContentMode = .scaleAspectFill, loopMode: LottieLoopMode = .playOnce, animationSpeed: CGFloat = 1, completion: LottieCompletionBlock? = nil)` : Creates a Lottie animation with the passed parameters.
+- `redacted(reason: RedactionReasons) -> some View` : Adds a custom reason to apply a redaction to this view hierarchy.

 ## Recommendations